- Discover CIU

 In 2000, Dr. George W. Murray was named the University's fifth president, coming to CIU from The Evangelical Alliance Mission (TEAM), where he served as executive director.

 On July 1, 2007, Dr. William H. Jones became the sixth president of Columbia International University.
-Dr. Jones, a summa cum laude graduate from Georgia Institute of Technology, holds doctorates from both the CIU Seminary & School of Missions and Gordon Conwell Seminary.
+Dr. Jones, a summa cum laude graduate from Georgia Institute of Technology, holds doctorates from both the CIU Seminary & School of Ministry and Gordon Conwell Seminary.
 He is also the co-founder of Crossover Communications International, a missions agency headquartered in Columbia.
 Jones has been a member of the faculty at CIU since 1990.